zentyal/zentyal/docs/en/user/jabber.rst

 Setting up a Jabber client
 --------------------------

-To ilustrate the configuration of a Jabber client, we will use **Pidgin** and **Psi**, but if you use another client, the next steps should be very similar.
+To illustrate the configuration of a Jabber client, we will use **Pidgin** and **Psi**, but if you use another client, the next steps should be very similar.

 Pidgin